Skip to main content

 The Four Corners sits at the intersection of four states and the heart of Navajo Nation.
 The libraries that accumulate here — Diné studies, energy industry technical manuals, Four Corners archaeology, trading post history, San Juan River fishing — are unlike anything else in New Mexico.
-I buy them, and I drive from Albuquerque to do it.
+This guide walks you through what's collectible locally, where to sell in the Farmington area, and your donation options.
+One note up front: NMLP's pickup service covers the Albuquerque metro only, so we don't drive to Farmington — but our free 24/7 drop-off in Albuquerque is open to anyone already making the trip.

 Why Farmington Book Collections Are Extraordinary